< back to guides

 How to Store Wine: 6 Key Factors for Wine Enthusiasts

 In this section, we’ll be talking about how to store wine, specifically with wine enthusiasts in mind.
 These six factors of wine storage for wine enthusiasts go beyond the basics.
 They’re about aesthetics and appreciation.
-While your wine storage needs to be secure and regulated for wine preservation, it also needs to be as enjoyable as the wine itself.
+While your wine storage needs to be secure and regulated for wine preservation (you need to ensure the right wine storage temperature), it also needs to be as enjoyable as the wine itself.

 6. Focus on Lighting